Dancing Deer Baking Co.: Company name

 The name for the company came from Lombardi's grandmother, Erma Shaw, who owned a gift shop and antique store named Dancing Deer in Bar Harbor, Maine.
 The company also borrowed recipes including the famous Deep Dark Gingerbread Cake.

 Awards

 In 1998, the NASFT or National Association for the Specialty Food Trade awarded Dancing Deer the gold Sofi Award for Outstanding Cookie of the year for their signature Molasses Clove Cookie.
 Sofi stands for Specialty Outstanding Food Innovation and honors the outstanding specialty foods and beverages of the year in 33 categories.
-It is considered to be the Food Industry's equivalent of the Oscars.